ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - How to Do Nothing (Jenny Odell)
 - Amusing Ourselves to Death (Neil Postman)
 - Gems of Theoretical Computer Science (Uwe Schoning)
+- An Introduction to Computational Learning Theory (Kearns, Vazirani)
 -
 ### papers
 - Emil Post (Alasdair Urquhart)